If you’ve been charged with domestic violence in Houston, Texas, a conviction in Houston can have severe consequences.

-It is important to note that even if you did not intend to hurt the victim, you can still be charged with domestic violence.
+It is important to note that even if you did not intend to hurt the victim, you can still be charged with domestic violence in Texas.
 For example, if you accidentally hit your spouse while swinging your arm during an argument, you could be charged with assault.

 Who Can Be Charged with Domestic Violence?

 - People who live together or have previously lived together